 Research Essay on the story "Behind the Law"

 According to Jean-Paul Sartre, no God is responsible for creating human beings in tune with a conceptual divination.
 In his work on existentialism, Sartre wrote, “Existence precedes essence” (Jill, p.6).
 This basically means that each of us human beings has their philosophy about life.
 That what we are or become in life is due to the personal choices we make in our lives.
 We are wholly in charge of our lives, and we cannot just follow the choices and thoughts of others blindly and let them define our lives.
-Essentially, we define ourselves through our attitudes and perceptions we ...
+Essentially, we define ourselves through our attitudes and perceptions we have ...

 Abstract